 Q11.
 Which syntax in MongoDB you will use for creating a collection?

 The following syntax will be used for creating a collection–

 Q12.
 To drop collection, what syntax you will use?

 This is the syntax we use to drop collection-

 Q13.
 Replication – What is it?

 Replication is a process that helps to synchronize data across several servers.
-Since database servers having multiple copies of data, replication prevents the database to lose the data from a single server.
+Since database servers have multiple copies of data, replication prevents the database to lose the data from a single server.
 This also ensures that it would recover from service interruptions and hardware failure.

 Q15.
-Highlight the use of Journaling?
+Highlight the use of Journaling.